Dhar iron pillar: Fragment 3

 This piece was brought back from Mandu to Dhar sometime between 1844 and 1893.
-In 1893, A. A. Führer of ASI noticed it in the garden of the Dhar Maharaja's guest house.
+In 1893, Alois Anton Führer of ASI noticed it in the garden of the Dhar Maharaja's guest house.
 In February 1902, this piece was fixed in a masonry basement at Lal Bagh public gardens near the Anand High School.
 Henry Cousens of ASI later had it removed from the basement to measure it.
 The piece was then moved to the Anand High School museum.
 From there, it was moved to Lat Masjid, similar to the second piece.

 Missing fragment

 The third piece has a fractured top surface, which indicates that a fourth piece of the original pillar is missing.
 Klaus Roessler (1995) estimated the length of this piece at 3 ft 3 in.
 Henry Cousens hypothesized that the fourth piece had a garuda figure (the Paramara royal emblem) or a trishula (trident) at the top.
 As Bhoja was a Shaivite king, R. Balasubramaniam analyzed Shaivite iconography to conclude that the top had a trishula.

 Balasubramaniam also theorizes that an iron pillar in front of Mandu's Jami Masjid might be a re-shaped version of the Dhar pillar's missing piece.
 This pillar is called Allaudin's Sang (spear) after Alauddin Khalji.